 Engineering graphics is an important tool for communication, engineering analysis and design.
 Students will explore drawing primarily with the aid of computer-aided drafting (CAD) software and will submit output from these exercises for assessment.
-Assessment will consider neatness, layout, line clarity, angle definition, satisfaction of problem statement, and other criteria specified with each assignment.
+Assessment will consider neatness, layout, satisfaction of problem statement, and other criteria specified with each assignment.